Gang-Related Charges or Findings

 Mere gang accusations that have never been afforded due process are enough to seriously hinder someone’s freedom.

 The law in Texas, a fear-based piece of legislation poorly constructed and passed on the heels of the LA gang riots, makes it extremely easy for people to be placed into a “gang database.”
 Many people are placed there merely for conversing with something else that’s in the database.
-Again, this database is now so overrun that its effectiveness to increase public safety is gone.
-There is no way to determine if someone in the database is actually a threat or not, if that were even possible to begin with.
+This database is now so overrun that its effectiveness to increase public safety is gone.
+There is no way to determine if someone in the database is actually a threat or not.
 Therefore, the database is merely another form of irrational and wrongful oppression.
-Further, if a finding of “gang-related” is included in any criminal charge, it can severely affect parole eligibility and timing, jail classifications, the time you serve, and countless more collateral consequences.
-The list of “gang crimes” by statute where this finding is possible is overbroad, as well.
+Further, if a finding of “gang-related” is included in any criminal charge, it can severely affect parole eligibility and timing, jail and prison classifications, the time you serve, and countless more collateral consequences.
+The list of “gang crimes” is overbroad, as well.
 Trespass, for example, can be considered a “gang crime.”
 Drew Willey Law has extensive knowledge and experience with these statutes, primarily through winning a dismissal when fighting the Southlawn Gang Injunction.
 To be blunt, gang accusations are often wrong and misled.
 Every accusation of anything gang-related should be fought to protect all involved.
 If you face such accusations, call us.